jrief/django-angular/docs/three-way-data-binding.rst

 .. code-block:: javascript

-	app.config(function(djangoWebsocketProvider) {
+	my_app.config(function(djangoWebsocketProvider) {
-	    djangoWebsocketProvider.prefix('/ws');  // use /ws as the websocket's prefix djangoWebsocketProvider.debug(true);  // this optionally informs about the connection status });
+	    // use '/ws' as the websocket's prefix djangoWebsocketProvider.prefix('/ws');

+	    // optionally inform about the connection status in the browser's console djangoWebsocketProvider.debug(true);
+	});

 If you want to bind the data model in one of your AngularJS controllers, you must inject the